 Again, it is essential that you revise your CV to ensure it reflects your new experience and is targeted towards the jobs you are interested in.
 It may be the difference between your CV going to the bottom of the pile and catching the attention of a potential employer.

-We have listed only a small selection of the wonderful alternative jobs for teachers.
+We have listed only a small selection of the potential alternative jobs for teachers.
 Whether you're leaving your teaching career after five years, twenty years, or want something new post-retirement the process is the same: identify your key interests, strengths and qualities and make them work for you.
-There are plenty of roles in a variety of settings, many may only require minimal, or no, retraining and be the perfect positions for skilled ex-teachers.
-Take your teaching degree, focus on your interests, and start the search.
+There are opportunities in a variety of settings.
+Many positions may only require minimal retraining and can be the ideal job for a skilled ex-teacher.

 [CTA type="popin" fonction="donner_cours" time="10000" msg="Start tutoring today!"]